meoswift/Tweety/README.md

 * Retweeting and liking only works in detail view.
 If user clicks on these buttons in timeline, app will crash.
 * User can only reply from the timeline and cannot reply when they are in detail view.
 * Maintaining persistence using SQLite was quite complicated to understand.
 I decided not to include this stretch feature.
+* When I like or retweet a tweet in details view, it doesn't update in Timeline.

 ## Open-source libraries used